Problems

 Real-world examples

-Restaurant terminal decline
+Restaurant terminal decline in Rome

-ATM rejection after arrival
+ATM rejection in Bangkok

 The First Five Things to Check